-The Key West Tropical Forest and Botanical Garden is the only frost-free botanical garden in the continental United States.
+The Key West Tropical Forest & Botanical Garden is the only frost-free sub-tropical native botanical garden in the continental United States.
 Here you can see many endangered and threatened flora and fauna.
-A beautiful and serene respite, this special place allows you to be among butterflies, birds, plants and pretty flowers.
+A beautiful and serene respite, this special place will take you back in time and allow you to be among butterflies, birds, plants and seasonal flowers.

 This lovely Key West home is where legendary author Ernest Hemingway lived and worked for more than ten years.
 The home and gardens are visited by thousands of people each year, offering a glimpse into Hemingway’s life and a chance to meet some of the descendants of his beloved six-toed cat, Snowball.